Minimalistic logo symbolizing computational linguistics John Winstead

 3. Compute Shifts

-Once we have the both sets of letters mapped, we calculate for each index i, the value of the key for that index pair.
+Once we have both strings in numeric form, we compute, for each index i, the key value

 0 19 5 12